ABOUT COLLOMBATTI NATURALS ALPACAS

 Texas is another wethered male with a lovely, mid-fawn coloured fleece.
 Always with a long, crimpy staple, his fleece is lovely to spin.
 We nearly lost Texas a few years ago when a grass seed caused a huge abscess under his eye.
 It gave him trouble for several months requiring daily injections but he pulled through ok seemingly without any damage to his eyesight.

-That's Big Red on the left, Texas in middle and Baby on the right.
+That's Big Red on the left, Texas in middle and Baby on the right, in the rolling patch.

 Big Red came from a local breeder who was selling her animals due to the sale of her property.
 Probably due to his size, Big Red is second in charge of the herd and is more of an enforcer, especially when it comes to food.
 Big Red likes his tucker, and let no one stand in his way when dinner is being served.
 He has a beautiful red-brown fleece of a very fine micron and like all alpaca, is a joy to spin.